-#1 A Slave Brought the Science of Vaccines to the Early Colonies
+#1 An Enslaved Man Brought the Science of Vaccines to the Early Colonies

 In the early 1700s, a man named Onesimus was born in Africa and brought to the Massachusetts colony, where he was sold to a theologian named Cotton Mather (a man with his own interesting history).
-Despite his status as a slave and his utter lack of freedom in his new home, Onesimus shared scientific knowledge of inoculation from his home in Africa with Mather, who used those practices to protect Boston from a major outbreak of smallpox.
-In a letter written to the Royal Society of London, Mather describes learning the method from "my Negro-Man Onesimus, who is a pretty Intelligent Fellow,"... describing how Onesimus had described to him in great detail how in Africa he had "undergone an Operation, which had given him something of ye Small-Pox, and would forever preserve him from it, adding, That is was often used among [Africans] and whoever had ye Courage to use it, was forever free from ye Fear of Contagion.
-He descried ye Operation to me, and showed me in his Arm ye Scar."
+Despite his status as an enslaved person and his utter lack of freedom in his new home, Onesimus shared scientific knowledge of inoculation from his home in Africa with Mather, who used those practices to protect Boston from a major outbreak of smallpox.
+In a letter written to the Royal Society of London, Mather describes learning the method from "my Negro-Man Onesimus, who is a pretty Intelligent Fellow,"... describing how Onesimus had described to him in great detail how in Africa he had "undergone an Operation, which had given him something of the Small-Pox, and would forever preserve him from it", adding that it "was often used among [Africans] and whoever had the Courage to use it, was forever free from the Fear of Contagion.
+He descried the Operation to me, and showed me in his Arm the Scar."
 Despite significant opposition, Mather and a local doctor would inoculate hundreds of Bostonians, saving their lives thanks to a practice derided as "primitive."
 Onesimus' knowledge - and willingness to share that knowledge with those who enslaved him - saved countless lives in future epidemics, as the practice spread around the colonies and served as the only protection until Edward Jenner invented the vaccine in 1796.

 #2 First Medical Degree Earned by an African-American Was Awarded By The University of Scotland